Tuesday, 23rd June, 2020 - 13:10

 At last night’s Apple WWDC20, we learnt so much about what’s to come in Apples next generation of tech.
 Here’s a quick run through of what we gained from the event…

-Apple didn't unveil the iPhone 12 just yet but we got an exclusive look into the operating system it will use.
+Apple didn't unveil the iPhone 12 to succeed the iPhone 11 just yet but we got an exclusive look into the operating system it will use.
 The new iPhone update is likely come with later this year.
 Developers won't have to wait as the iOS 14 beta is already available to download.

 So, what's new on iOS 14?